rigaya/QSVEnc/QSVEncC_Options.en.md

 - **Parameters**
   - radius=&lt;int&gt;  (default=3, 1-5)
     radius of filter.
+Larger value will result stronger denosing, but will require more calculation.

   - strength=&lt;float&gt;  (default=0.08, 0.0 - 1.0)
     Strength of the filter.
+Larger value will result stronger denosing.

   - lerp=&lt;float&gt;   (default=0.2, 0.0 - 1.0)
     The degree of blending of the original pixel to the noise reduction pixel.